information for your doctor

 Check with the pharmacist BEFORE handing over your script.
 Let your fingers do the walking & find a pharmacy that will dispense another version.

 You can also import your own, 3 months supply is perfectly legal.
-If it is stopped at customs, a prescription must be produced to release it.
+When stopped at customs, a prescription must be produced to release it.

 Levothyroxine brands available from www.internationalpharmacy.com are Synthroid (Abbott), Levoxyl (Jones), Levothroid (Forest), Unithroid (Lannet).
 They also stock Liothyronine - Cytomel brand (King), Armour Thyroid (Forest) and Liotrix, a T4/T3 synthetic combination - Thyrolar brand (Forest).